MobiFlight/mobiflight-templates/pedestal/README.md

 laser.
 While this is a joke of a mounting rail, in practice it works just fine if you use wood screws to mount your panels on the pedestal.

-Test printing a few holes first and adjust hole size if needed to fit your screws to get a good grip without delaminating the plywood, as the holes are pretty close together.
+Test a few rails holes on a piece of plywood first to fit your screws to get a good grip without delaminating the plywood, as the holes are pretty close together.
+Adjust hole size if needed.